OfirWasHere/Track-Delivery-App-Manger-Portal/README.md

 8. if needed, update mobile resposiveness.

-9. notifications, fix all page errors with toasty, currently it shows "a lot of text from firebase auth"
+9. notifications, fix all page errors with toasty, currently it shows a lot of text from firebase auth...

 10. add proper fonts, current fonts are not good.